adam-barnett/blink_detection_experiments/README.md

 ## rotational_invariance
 A number of experiments with different methods for finding the face even when it is rotating over time

+## scale_invariance
+A short experiment with scaling the face based on the distance between two eye templates so that the relative sizes of the eyes stay the same